MiroslavHustak/OdisTimetableDownloader/README.md

 Hromadné stahování JŘ ODIS.

-Konzolová aplikace.

-Proof of concept pro mobilní aplikaci: https://github.com/MiroslavHustak/OdisTimetableDownloaderMAUI
+Konzolová aplikace (proof of concept pro mobilní aplikaci: https://github.com/MiroslavHustak/OdisTimetableDownloaderMAUI).

 Bulk downloading of timetables from the ODIS public transport system in Northern Moravia and (a part of) Silesia (these lands are located